 A small capsule could change how we take some medications

-Posts Categorized: wellbeing
+Posts Categorized: biodegradable

 We spoke to co-founders Bethany Edwards and Anna Simpson, who are focusing on providing women with an ethical and sustainable product to help women find out if they’re pregnant in a convenient and private way.